 If you are diagnosed with sleep apnea, you will have several concerns.
 Your body isn’t breathing correctly when you sleep.
 You start thinking ‘if I stop breathing for too long, will I wake up?
 Will my sleep apnea mean I cannot travel anywhere overnight anymore?”
 These are common fears but once you talk with your doctor about your next steps, you should feel better.

 If sleep apnea is diagnosed, it is not difficult to treat.
 If you think your snoring, daytime sleepiness or mood changes might be caused by sleep apnea, talk to your doctor and ask about participating in a sleep study (also called a polysomnography).
-Some people may be able to complete and sleep study at home.
+Some people may be able to complete a sleep study at home.
 NMC Health has a Sleep Disorder Center for those who require an in-lab test.

 What is a CPAP Machine

-If you have been diagnoses with sleep apnea, your doctor might direct you to use a continuous positive airway pressure (CPAP) device.
+If you have been diagnosed with sleep apnea, your doctor might direct you to use a continuous positive airway pressure (CPAP) device.
 These machines pressurize air around you and deliver it to your mouth and nose through a face mask you wear while you sleep.
 This pressurized air helps keep your airway open and allows you to breath better and sleep better.

 When you look at the pictures of a CPAP device, you will probably think that they will be uncomfortable and stop you from sleeping.
 There will be a learning curve as you adjust to sleeping with the mask on your face, the noise from the machine and the pressure sensation the machine makes.